-While my time working in the New York Film and TV industry gave me ample experience writing scripts and creating engaging narratives, I had not yet had the opportunity to write any broadcast advertising.
+While my time working in the Film and TV industry gave me ample experience writing scripts and creating engaging narratives, I had not yet had the opportunity to write any broadcast advertising.

 So, I found a campaign close to my heart and wrote two new additions to it.
 Then, I presented it to the leaders of the agency that had created it.

-The result: Earned respect and the following recommendation from the agency's ECD.
+The result: The following recommendation from the agency's ECD.

 Oregon Lottery - It Does Good Things - Education Funding - “The Jitters”

 It’s a typical fall morning in Portland, Oregon.
 There are grey skies and perhaps some drizzle.